 Archive your app.

-Export the archive as an iOS App using either an ad hoc provisioning profile or team provisioning profile to code sign your app.
+Export the archive using either an ad hoc provisioning profile or team provisioning profile to code sign your app.

 Install the app on test devices.

 Solicit crash reports from testers.

 An ad hoc provisioning profile is a distribution provisioning profile that allows your app to be installed on designated devices and to use app services without the assistance of Xcode.
 It’s one of the two types of distribution provisioning profiles that you can create for apps.
 (You use the other type of distribution provisioning profile later to submit your app to the store.)
 An ad hoc provisioning profile ensures that test versions of your app aren’t copied and distributed without your knowledge.

 When you’re ready to distribute your app to testers, you create an ad hoc provisioning profile specifying an App ID that matches one or more of your apps, a set of test devices, and a single distribution certificate.

 Each device in an ad hoc provisioning profile is identified by its unique device ID (UDID).
 The devices you register and add to a provisioning profile are stored by Member Center.
 Each individual or organization can register up to 100 devices per product family per membership year for development and testing.
 You can register 100 devices of each type per year.
 For iOS apps, you can register 100 iPad, 100 iPhone, and 100 iPod Touch devices.

 Register one or more test devices before you create an ad hoc or team provisioning profile.
 To register test devices, collect device IDs from testers and add them to Member Center.